nyu-mlab/website-privacy-inspector/README.md

 ###Running the website privacy inspector

+Run the main app (in main.py) file using hypercorn

+'hypercorn main:app'

 use the browser lynx here to call the API

 'lynx http://127.0.0.1:8000/{list of urls to be tested separated by a comma}'